Hendrik-de-Wet/react-bootstrap-navbar/README.md

-# React Bootstrap Framer Motion Navigation Bar Demonstration
+# React Bootstrap Framer Motion Navigation Bar (Navbar)

 Making a stylish react navigation bar that changes styles on scroll using the Framer Motion library.